medusa-project/active-medusa/README.md

 *Note 2: Newly created entities will not appear in search results in the same thread unless enough time has elapsed for Solr to have received them, which is rarely the case.
-An easy and ugly way of getting around this is to `sleep` for a bit after saving an entity to wait for it to catch up - hoping that it does in time.
+An easy and ugly way of getting around this is to `sleep` for a bit after saving an entity to wait for Solr to catch up - hoping that it does in time.
 But it's best to simply not try to do it.*

+*Note 3: Binary entities are not searchable (see **Binary Entities**).

     items = Item.all.where(some_property: 'cats').
         where('arbitrary Solr query')

-Items are loaded when `to_a` is called, explicitly or implicitly, as by `each`.
+Items are loaded when `to_a` is called, either explicitly or implicitly, such as by `each`.

 ### Ordering